energietransitie/needforheat-p1-reader-firmware/README.md

 List of features ready and TODOs for future development (other than the [features of the generic Twomes firmware](https://github.com/energietransitie/twomes-generic-esp-firmware#features)).

 Ready:
-* Automatically detects the proper settings for all versions: DSMR2-DSMR5.
+* Automatically identifies the appropriate configurations for all versions: DSMR2-DSMR5.
-* Read data from all current smart meter versions: DSMR2-DSMR5
+* Retrieves information from all current smart meter variations: DSMR2-DSMR5.
-* measurement timestamps are based on the timestamps provided by the P1 port, where possible;
+* Utilizes timestamps provided by the P1 port whenever available for measurement timestamps.
-* erroneous measurements are rejected (e.g. occasional erroneous measurements given by Sagemcom XS210 (meter type E0047);
+* Discards inaccurate measurements (e.g., sporadic errors exhibited by Sagemcom XS210, meter type E0047).

 To-do:
-* Read data from the P1 port of devices adhering to DSMRv2 and DSMRv3 (UART settings 9600/7E1).
-* Indicate status and error via LEDs.
+* Provide visual feedback on status and errors through LEDs.
-* Reset Wi-Fi provisioning by a long press (>10s) of the button `K` (PCB label `GPIO12 (SW3)`).
+* Perform a Wi-Fi provisioning reset by holding down the K button (labeled as GPIO12 (SW3) on the PCB) for more than 10 seconds.

 ## Status
 Project is: _in progress_